nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the book appointment capability to book future appointments, where the appointment start dateTime is after the current date and time.
+The consumer application SHALL only use the book appointment capability to book future appointments, where the appointment start dateTime is after the current date and time.
 If the appointment start date is in the past the provider SHALL return an error.

 Adherence is expected to local business rules, agreements and policies defining good practice in GP Connect-enabled cross-organisational appointment booking.
 This will discourage for example the over-booking and subsequent cancellation of Slots.

 ### Booking multiple adjacent slots ###

-To book more than one slot in the same Book Appointment message, a consumer needs to be able to identify which adjacent slots may be booked together.
+To book more than one slot in the same Book Appointment message, a consumer application needs to be able to identify which adjacent slots may be booked together.
 This is determined by the following rules:
   - Two slots (Slot A and Slot B) are adjacent when the start time of Slot B equals the end time of Slot A
   - The adjacent slots SHALL reference the same `Schedule` resource
   - The adjacent slots SHALL both have the same `deliveryChannel` value